Peanut rice | Verkadalai sadam

 • Add fenugreek seeds, urad dal, channa dal, red chilli, sesame seeds, and oil, and saute till they start to change color

-• Turn down to low flame
+• Turn down to a low flame

 • Furthermore, add roasted peanuts and coconut; saute till they turn aromatic and change color